-Head of Engineering & Construction: Mr J Shergold
+Head of Construction: Mr S Ball

-Key Stage 3
+Supported through Key Stage 3

 There are many places where the construction process takes place.
 Bricklayers could be building a garden wall or a block work wall at the top of a new tower block.
 A plumber could be installing a new bathroom or fitting pipes in a petro-chemical plant.
 Plasterers could be working on walls that previously had asbestos and need to think about how they dispose of waste.
 A steel fixer could be working on a foundation or at the top of a multi-storey car-park.
 A roofer could be given construction drawings that contain confidential information that has to be kept secure.
 Trades people, inspectors, site supervisors, architects and project managers are all examples of those working construction processes take place.

 The Construction department at All Saints' Academy has developed into an exciting place to be.
 A dynamic and innovative environment, we continuously push the boundaries in order to stimulate and encourage students of all capabilities to experience and contribute in the subject at every opportunity.

 Within the Design and Technology staff as a whole are passionate about their subject, we aim to motivate all the students to reach beyond what they believe they are capable of.
 The department includes a very well resourced workshop and access to design and ICT suites.
 The use of computers is embedded across the subject, whether it be for design, manufacture, research, display or assessment purposes.
 The department is well resourced with a wide range of specialist materials, machinery and hand tools.

 Within the Design and Technology Department pupils are prepared to enable them to take part in tomorrow's rapidly changing technologies.
 The subject appeals for pupils to become independent problem solvers, both as individuals and members of a team.
 They are encouraged to relate practical skills with an understanding of aesthetics, social and environmental issues, function and industrial practises.

 Construction is a predominantly a practical subject which involves: